biopython/biopython.github.io/wiki/Split_large_file.md

 With that function defined it's a matter of giving it an iterator (in this case a SeqIO.parse(...) instance and writing out the batching of records it produces.

+Note that you can get close to this functionality with the built in python function itertools.islice(record\_iter, batch\_size), but this gives an empty file at the end if the total count is an exact multiple of the batch size.